GiviMAD/rustpotter/README.md

 Training a functional wakeword model requires a training and testing sets of wav records which need to be tagged (contains [label] in its file name, where 'label' is the tag the network should predict for that audio segment) or untagged (equivalent to contain [none] on the filename).
 The size of the wakeword model is based on the model type you choose, and the audio duration it was trained on (which is defined by the max audio duration found on the training set).
 When trained with enough data, all models types offer a pretty good experience (very low missing or false detections).

+## Libraries

+You can use rustpotter on several platforms through different programming interfaces.

+* [rustpotter-cli](https://github.com/GiviMAD/rustpotter-cli): Use Rustpotter on the `terminal`. (pre-build binaries for Window, macOs and Linux)
+* [rustpotter-java](https://github.com/GiviMAD/rustpotter-java): Use Rustpotter on `Java`.
+(Available on Maven with support for Window, macOs and Linux)
+* [rustpotter-worklet](https://github.com/GiviMAD/rustpotter-worklet): Use Rustpotter in the `browser` as a Web Audio API processor node.

 ## Audio Format Support